pierotofy/OpenSplat/README.md

 The code in this repository, unless otherwise noted, is licensed under the AGPLv3.

-The code from [splatfacto](https://docs.nerf.studio/nerfology/methods/splat.html) is originally licensed under the Apache 2.0 license and is (C) 2023 The Nerfstudio Team.
+The code from [splatfacto](https://docs.nerf.studio/nerfology/methods/splat.html) is originally licensed under the Apache 2.0 license and is © 2023 The Nerfstudio Team.